Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Beyond The Physical

-Beside the festival's meaning of YEHOVAH's care, concern, and protection for humanity (past, present, and future), there is another major meaning in the title "Hag Sukkot", which is meant for the future beyond human existence.
+Beside the festival's meaning of YEHOVAH's care, concern, and protection for His people Israel (past, present, and future), there is another major meaning in the title "Hag Sukkot", which is meant for the future beyond human existence.
 This meaning was spoken of by Yeshua the Messiah, which is recorded in the books of Luke and John.

 The Eternal Sukkot

-During the Messiah's lifetime the worship of YEHOVAH God had been greatly perverted, and much of its original intent and meaning was lost in antiquity and changed by the religious leaders and scholars to fit their own ideas of what kind of worship was pleasing to YEHOVAH God.
+During the Messiah's lifetime the worship of YEHOVAH God had been greatly perverted by the Edomite and Babylonian priesthood, and much of its original intent and meaning was lost in antiquity and changed by the religious leaders and scholars to fit their own ideas of what kind of worship was pleasing to YEHOVAH God.
 However, in regard to the festivals, much of their original meaning was still known and understood, which is evidenced by the teachings of the Messiah.

 The Messiah's Parable Concerning the Feast of Shelters